 My body is lacking in important vitamins and minerals which is causing my hair to thin and my nails to become brittle.
 My skin is dry, my cheeks are sunken, and my once skin-obscured bones are evident even when covered by clothing.
 [I am working on my diet and nutrition issues with medical professionals and have started taking a daily multivitamin.]

 As my physical being continues to deteriorate and my exhaustion increases, I find myself becoming more and more frustrated with everything around me.
 My brain can’t process the information around me and I am so physically weak that I become extremely sensitive to everything.

-Eventually, the frustration and sensitivity gives way and I can’t function as a rational being.
-And each new thing that gets added to the pile makes me that much more fragile until I am finally having a melt down over what seems to be nothing—but really it’s just the metaphorical straw that broke the metaphorical camel’s back.
+Eventually, the frustration and sensitivity give way and I can’t function as a rational being.
+And each new thing that gets added to the pile makes me that much more fragile until I am finally having a meltdown over what seems to be nothing – but really it’s just the metaphorical straw that broke the metaphorical camel’s back.
 And because to an outsider they only see that final straw, my tears seem very uncalled for and hysterical, which just adds to the volatility of it all.